aws-samples/sample-cre-pricefeeds-por/docs/README.md

 ## Overview

 This project demonstrates workflows using the Chainlink Runtime Environment to fetch data from AWS serverless APIs and write results to Ethereum smart contracts.

-The system combines AWS scalability with blockchain reliability for price feeds and proof of reserves monitoring.
+The system combines AWS reliability with decentralized trust guarantees for price feeds and proof-of-reserves monitoring.

 ## Architecture